GyroSuperintelligence/BabyLM/guides/others/Genetics_Legacy.md

 This symmetric XOR operation ensures that the distinction between the internal physical reality and the external communicative representation is lawfully maintained.

-A critical consequence of this XOR transformation is the lawful inversion of the LEB128 continuation bit.
-An internal `intron` with bit 7 set to `1` (signaling physical continuation) is transcribed into an external `byte` with bit 7 set to `0`.
-The protocol adapter, which is aware of this law, correctly interprets this as the 'continue' flag required by the LEB128 standard.
-This inversion is the key mechanism that aligns the internal physics of differentiation and closure with the external protocol of sequential encoding.

-This boundary law is strict.
-All masking and unmasking operations are the exclusive responsibility of the protocol adapter layer (e.g., `toys.communication.tokenizer.py`).
-The core physics and intelligence engines remain pure, operating exclusively in the intron-space, entirely unaware of the external byte representation.

 #### 5.5.2 BU Egress: Absorption and Learning

 The process of learning begins when an external byte enters the system and undergoes BU Egress.
 This is the mechanism by which experience is absorbed and integrated into the system's memory structure.